johnwmillr/johnwmillr.github.io/_posts/2018-02-07-trucks-and-beer.markdown

 I've also added the artists' genders to the plot.
 I'll need to do some more analysis, but there does appear to be a relationship between an artist's gender and their tendency to sing about trucks and beer.
 It's hard to tell in this plot, but roughly 50% of the female artists are actually stacked on top of each other at the origin, meaning they didn't mention beer or trucks in any of their songs.

 Check out the relationship between an artist's use of the words *girl* and *love*.
-There's an even more obvious trend with gender here too.
+There's an even more obvious trend with gender here.
 The more often a male country singer uses the word *girl* in his songs, the less likely he is to mention *love*.
 Interesting.

 ![girl_and_love]({{site.url}}/assets/images/FreqPlot_girl_and_love.png){: .center-image }